 That word, allow.
 Damn the tendency of people to prefer neighbourhoods, and neighbours, that match their own self-image and standards of behaviour.
 Why won’t we just do as our betters tell us?
 Inevitably, Mr Matthews’ boldly punitive tone and the prospect of some “physically radical intervention” draws out the most pious of Guardian readers, the kind whose high-minded humanity just gushes forth:

 I would love to see that [bulldozing] happen.

 The rich have become a luxury WE can no longer afford.

 And so on, and so forth.

 The people doing this, some of whom I went to school with, weren’t “marginalised” or somehow oppressed by a lack of “services.”
-In fact they seemed to suffer much less than the elderly gent whose garden was being destroyed.
-By people whose attitude wasn’t too dissimilar to that of Mr Matthews.
+In fact they seemed to suffer much less than the elderly gent whose garden was being destroyed - by people whose attitude wasn’t too dissimilar to that of Mr Matthews.
 And this vandalism wasn’t happening because somewhere, across town, bigger houses existed.
 It wasn’t a function of not living next to a big house, or in a big house, or of not being given more of other people’s earnings.
-Lots of people on those same streets, with similar incomes, behaved like decent human beings.
-Some of them were targeted for abuse precisely because of that.
+And the garden being targeted was in front of a house no more grand than the houses of the people trashing it.

 And yet Mr Matthews seems to imagine that if only we didn’t “allow neighbourhoods of concentrated affluence to… exist,” then people in rough parts of town would suddenly not behave as people in rough parts of town often do.
 And therefore other people, better people, wouldn’t want to get the hell away from them.
 It’s a bold view of the world, if foolish and hopelessly unrealistic.
 And this fool, our Mr Matthews, the Urban Studies lecturer, is educating teenagers.
 Telling them how it is.